jonbarberinshur/gossip-glomers/README.md

 ```
 You should see a nicely formatted version of this doc.
 If not, pls ask for help

+Note that the first time you run devbox it can take some time to fetch tooling.

 6. Download maelstrom.
 In a new shell cd into this directory and run
 ```shell
 devbox run install